 Being a pet parent is just the best, isn’t it?
 The companionship, the kisses, the laughter!
 Pets add so much to our lives.
 The love that Illinois pet owners have for their furry companions is real.
 In fact, an article from Illinois State University found that pets provide comfort even for those working remotely.
 It’s a real puppy love “tail of our times.”

 Of course, our pets are dear to us, but vet bills can really take a gnaw at our finances, which is why more and more pet parents decide that pet insurance for dogs or pet insurance for cats is the best thing they can do.
 Learn more about whether pet insurance is the right choice for you and how much pet insurance costs.
 Learn more about whether pet insurance is the right choice for you and how much pet insurance costs, or just get a quote with Lemonade.
 It’s fast, easy—and fun!

-BTW, we just launched Lemonade Car in the Land of Lincoln.
+BTW, we now offer Lemonade Car in the Land of Lincoln.
 If you and your fur fam want to drive in style, go ahead and check out Lemonade’s brand-new car insurance, and get your free quote.
 Learn more about Lemonade Car here.